exced/DemApp/README.md

 It will prompt you to enter address and replace all 'localhost:3000' lines in Client Side by your server address

+Connection to MongoDB and secret code of the encrypt function are stored in /Server/config/database.js.

+It is highly recommended to use a random key as secret of your app.
+You can use v4.uuid function given by NodeJS to generate a such key.

 ## Publishing your app

 Here is the tutorial by ionic :